 The Business Technology program focuses on skills, attitudes, and knowledge needed to prepare students for employment in government and industry positions such as administrative assistants, information processors, receptionists, clerks, or secretaries.
 Courses include both business and general offerings to broaden students' background and to enhance employment and promotion possibilities.

-A GPA of 2.0 or higher for all courses applicable toward the degree or certificates is required to meet graduation requirements.
+A GPA of 2.0 or higher in all BUS and BUSN courses is needed to meet graduation requirements.